silmiaathqia/Workflow-CI/README.md

 ---

-**Note**: This project demonstrates advanced MLOps practices with complete automation from training to deployment using MLflow Projects and Docker Hub integration.
+**Note**: This project demonstrates advanced MLOps practices with complete automation from training to deployment using MLflow Projects.